SvetlanaM/cajovna-setkani-backend/README.md

 # Čajovňa Setkání web

-Website of čajovňa setkání in Prague.
+Website of [Čajovňa Setkání](https://www.cajovnasetkani.cz/o-cajovne) in Prague.
 It was created after server crash of my friend, where we helped him to get old data, design from to old server and we have created a fully new website.

 On this website you can find: